DevMountain/node-auth-afternoon/README.md

 # Project Summary

-In this project, we'll continue to use `Auth0`, but instead use the `GitHub` social provider this time.
-We'll use the same `node-auth` application from the mini project earlier and modify it to accept the `GitHub` provider.

-At the end of this project, you'll have a fully-working node back end that can authorize with GitHub and star a repository of your choice all from your application.
+In this project, we'll continue to use Auth0 but also interact directly with Github's API on behalf of your user.
+At the end of this project, you'll have a node back end that can authorize with GitHub and star and unstar a repository of your choice.

+To simplify the project, we won't be using a database like we did in the mini project.
+That's an extra step you'd need to add for e.g. a personal project.

 ## Setup

 * Fork and clone this repository.
 * `cd` into the project directory.
 * Run `npm install` to get the provided dependencies.
+* Copy `.env.example` to `.env`.
+  * Fill out a value for SESSION_SECRET.
+  * Important: add `.env` to the list of ignored files in the `.gitignore` file.

 ## Step 1

 ### Summary

-In this step, we'll modify the `node-auth` application on `manage.auth0.com` to accept the `GitHub` provider.
+In this step, we'll create a new Application in Auth0 that represents this project.

 ### Instructions

 * Go to `manage.auth0.com` and login to the account you created in the mini project from earlier.
-* go to the left navigation bar and click on `Applications` and then click on your application
-* Add `http://localhost:3000/callback` to your allowed callbacks for your application.
+* Click the `Create Application` button in the top right.
+  * Pick a name (recommendation: `node-auth-afternoon`).
+  * Change the `Application Type` to `Single Page Web Applications`.
+  * Click Create.
+  * Switch to the application's `Settings` tab.
+  * Change the `Allowed Callback URLs` to `http://localhost:3000/auth/callback`.
+  * At the bottom, click `Save Changes`.
+  * Back at the top of the Settings tab, copy the domain, client ID, and client secret to your project's `.env` file, to `REACT_APP_AUTH0_DOMAIN`, `REACT_APP_AUTH0_CLIENT_ID`, and `AUTH0_CLIENT_SECRET`, respectively.
+Do NOT start `AUTH0_CLIENT_SECRET` with `REACT_APP_`.
-* Using the left navigation bar, click on `connections` and then click on `social`.
+* On the Auth0 website, click on Connections on the left hand side navigation, and then Social.
-* Turn on the `GitHub` slider.
-* Under `Permissions` select `read:user`, `repo`.
+  * Enable the GitHub connection if it's not already.
+Then click the GitHub connection to configure it.
+  * Leave the Client ID and Client Secret sections blank, such that you'll be using Auth0's dev keys.
+  * In the Attributes section, check Email address.
+Click Save.
-* scroll to the bottom and save your settings
+  * In the Permissions section, check `read:user` and `repo`.
-* At the top of the same `GitHub` modal, click on `Applications`.
+  * At the top of the same GitHub modal, click on Applications.
+Enable your `node-auth-afternoon` application (or whatever you named it), if it's not already.
-* Turn on the slider for the `node-auth` application( or whatever you named your application) if it isnt on already.
+* On the Auth0 website, click on APIs in the left hand side navigation.
+  * Click on Auth0 Management API
+  * Go to the API Explorer tab.
+  * You should see a button that says "Create and authorize a test application".
+Click it.
+After you've done this once, you'll see a really long token string (which you don't need).
-* next go to the APIs section in the left column and click on `Auth0 Management API`
+* Return to the Applications section of the Auth0 website.
+You should now see an application named "Auth0 Management API (Test Client)".
-  * go to `API explorer` tab and create and authorize a test application
+  * Click it and you should be taken to its Settings tab.
+Copy the client ID and client secret to the `.env` file under `AUTH0_API_CLIENT_ID` and `AUTH0_API_CLIENT_SECRET`, respectively.
+Do NOT start these values with `REACT_APP_`.

 ## Step 2